-When the words “dandelion tea” come up, there’s a good chance many of you may just tune out.
-After all, it sounds like some hippy concoction made by an aunt who may be still trapped in the ’60s.
-But with so much talk about the nutritional benefits of dandelion tea, others may be wondering if the yellow weed that grows during spring is actually that healthy.
+When the words “dandelion tea” come up, there’s a good chance that many of you may just tune out.
+After all, it kind of sounds like a hippy concoction made by your aunt who may still be trapped in the ’60s.
+But with so much talk about the nutritional benefits of dandelion tea, others may be wondering if the yellow weed that grows during spring is actually healthy.

 Dandelion Nutrition Facts